Commercial Bridge Loans Explained

 Expanding Your Business

-Business line of credit: Also called a commercial line of credit, this type of loan gives a business access to funding where interest is charged on the outstanding balance, not on the amount that’s available to use.
-Businesses can use the funds as needed and repay them in a revolving manner as long as they don’t exceed the approved limit.
-SBA loans: These are loans guaranteed by the U.S. Small Business Administration (SBA) and offered by certain lenders.
-Loan programs are available up to $5 million to cover a wide range of business needs.
+Small business grants: Small business grants are lump sums awarded by federal, state, or local governments or by private corporations that do not need to be repaid.
+Small business loan: Traditional small business loans can be short or long-term, be backed with collateral or have no collateral, and can come with competitive interest rates for those with good credit scores.
+Business line of credit: A business line of credit gives a business access to funding where interest is charged on the outstanding balance, not on the amount that’s available to use.
+Businesses can use the funds as needed and repay them in a revolving manner, as long as they don’t exceed the approved limit.
+SBA loans: SBA loans are guaranteed by the U.S. Small Business Administration (SBA) and offered by certain lenders.
+Loans are available up to $5 million to cover a wide range of business needs.
 Invoice factoring: With invoice factoring, businesses can use their unpaid customer invoices as collateral.
 This helps B2B companies to manage their cash flow with the factoring company, which is then responsible for collecting the outstanding amount.

 About the Author